Danielle Adams

-Danielle E'Shawn Adams (born February 19, 1989) is an American forward-center who is currently a free agent.
+Danielle E'Shawn Adams (born February 19, 1989) is an American former professional basketball forward-center who played in the Women's National Basketball Association (WNBA).
 She played college basketball at Texas A&M. She is the first Texas A&M player to be named an Associated Press first-team All-American.
 She also captured first team All-American honors from the WBCA.
 She was the Most Outstanding Player in the 2011 NCAA Division I women's basketball tournament championship, scoring 30 points.
 The 30 points rank second in NCAA Championship Game history.